CikA-triX/cybersecurity-home-lab/secure-small-office-network/READ.md

 Fixed addresses allow precise firewall rules.
 Dynamic IPs would break ACL targeting.

 **Why star topology?**
-The firewall sits at the centre — no traffic can bypass security controls.
+The firewall sits at the centre, no traffic can bypass security controls.

 **Why single firewall DMZ?**
 Cost-effective and appropriately secure for a small office scope.
 Dual-firewall DMZ is the identified next step for a more robust architecture.